willymcallister/willymcallister.github.io/_articles/rc-step-response.md

 $v_t = \text V_\text S \, \left (1 - e^{-t/\text{RC}}\right )$

 ![Total response with V0 = 0 ]({{ site.baseurl }}{% link i/rc_step_total_response2.svg %}){: .centered :}

+## Informed intuition

+You don't need to memorize the equation for step response.
+You know what happens,
+* The output starts at some value before the step.
+* When the step arrives, the output voltage head towards the destination, rising (or falling) with a smooth *exponential* shape controlled by the time constant $\text{RC}$.
+* The output finishes at some new value.

+This is the analog circuit all computer hardware designers deeply understand.
+It sets the speed limit for how fast a digital system can run.
+The resistor comes from the driving gate plus the wiring.
+The capacitance comes from the wiring plus the input pin of driven gate.

 ## Concept check